Hyperactivity

 Diabetes

 Sugar by itself does not cause diabetes.
 Both Type 1 and Type 2 diabetes evolve from a disruption of the body’s ability to convert blood glucose (commonly referred to as blood sugar) into energy.
-Starches and sugars – whether originating from foods like potatoes, carrots, corn, strawberries and watermelon, or from the sugar bowl, are first metabolized to glucose to meet basic energy needs.
+Starches and sugars – whether originating from foods like potatoes, carrots, corn, strawberries, and watermelon, or from the sugar bowl, are first metabolized to glucose to meet basic energy needs.

 Type 1 diabetes is caused by genetics and unknown factors that trigger the onset of the disease; type 2 diabetes is caused by genetics and lifestyle factors.
 Being overweight does increase your risk for developing type 2 diabetes, and a diet high in calories from any source contributes to weight gain.